hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-pending-state.md

 The `ReadableAirdropStoreImpl` would keep an instance of `ReadableKVState<PendingAirdropId, PendingAirdropValue> airdropsState`.

-An additional method `getPendingAirdropIdsBySender` would be added to the `ReadableAirdropStore` to get all PendingAirdropIds for a specific sender.
+An additional method `getPendingAirdropIdsBySender` would be added to the `ReadableAirdropStore` to get all `PendingAirdropIds` for a specific sender.
+This would be done via filtering all `PendingAirdropIds` kept in state by the `sender` that is passed as a parameter.

 This would be useful for traversing all sender's airdrops when their account expires or gets deleted.
 Then we should iterate over all of their pending airdrops and cancel them.

 The `WritableAirdropStore` would add additional methods for operating over the airdrops state, so it would have the following methods: